 This is the most up to date version of the Guide.
 It incorporates all changes detailed in the update history below.

-How to Rent: easy read is produced to support tenants with learning disabilities.
-It is supplementary to How to Rent: the checklist for renting in England and is available as an additional supporting resource where appropriate.
+We are updating the easy read which supports tenants with learning disabilities.
+It is supplementary to How to Rent: the checklist for renting in England and will be available as an additional supporting resource where appropriate.

 This online tool gives you tailored information about getting problems fixed in your rented home.
 You’ll also find out what to do if your landlord or letting agent is not responding to requests for repairs.

 The How to Rent guide has been updated with advice on how to access free legal aid services, advice and support, regardless of financial circumstances.

 Updated How to rent: the checklist for renting in England.